-The Old Town in Plovdiv is actually an Architectural-Historical Reserve showing the typical Bulgarian National Revival architecture.
-Walking along the narrow cobbled streets and exploring the old colored houses, you feel going back in the past.
+The Old Town in Plovdiv is an Architectural-Historical Reserve showing the typical Bulgarian National Revival architecture.
+Walking along the narrow cobbled streets and exploring the old coloured houses, you feel like going back to the past.
 Some of the houses are private, but most of them have been turned into museums, guesthouses, workshops and galleries.
 One of them even serves as a kindergarten.

-Surely, the most impressive house in the Old Town in Plovdiv is the Argir Kuyumdjioglu’s house.
-It’s painted in deep blue color with beautiful ornaments on the facade.
+Surely, the most impressive house in the Old Town in Plovdiv is Argir Kuyumdjioglu’s house.
+It’s painted in deep blue colour with beautiful ornaments on the facade.
 The house has 12 rooms and around 130 windows.
 Inside you can find the local Ethnographic Museum.

 The hills of Plovdiv

 Plovdiv lies on six hills called “tepeta” and while you are strolling on the paved streets of the Old Town you can explore three of them – Nebet Tepe, Dzhambaz Tepe and Taksim Tepe.